MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 ## Scenarios for Location-Based Routing

-This section describes different scenarios for restricting toll bypass by using Location-Based Routing and compares how calls are routed for users who aren't enabled for Location-Based Routing with users who are enabled for Location-Based Routing.
+This section describes different scenarios for restricting toll bypass by using Location-Based Routing.
+The scenarios compare how calls are routed for users who aren't enabled for Location-Based Routing with users who are enabled for Location-Based Routing.

 - [Teams user places an outbound call to the PSTN](#teams-user-places-an-outbound-call-to-the-pstn)
 - [Teams user receives an inbound call from the PSTN](#teams-user-receives-an-inbound-call-from-the-pstn)